wlandau/targets-shiny/README.md

 ### Scaling out to many users

-As described above, this particular app runs pipelines as persistent background processes on the server.
-This approach generalizes well across proprietary installations of RStudio Connect and RStudio Server, which is why it is featured here.
-However, it will probably not scale well for a large number of users.
-Serious apps in production should instead consider submitting all background processes as jobs on a cluster like SLURM or a cloud computing platform like Amazon Web Services.
+Serious scalable apps in production should submit pipelines and other long background processes as jobs on a cluster like SLURM or a cloud computing platform like Amazon Web Services.
+This particular app uses local server-side processes purely for pedagogical purposes: it is more likely to generalize across proprietary installations of [Shiny Server](https://rstudio.com/products/shiny/shiny-server/) and [RStudio Connect](https://rstudio.com/products/connect/).

 ### Transient mode